 The words ‘Converse’ and ‘sneakers’ go hand in hand.
 The legendary brand has been taking its iconic basketball shoes from the court to the street since the early 1900’s.
 With signature styles, such as the Chuck Taylor All-Star and CONS, this superior sneaker label is truly one of a kind.

 Created by influential Japanese designer, Yohji Yamamoto in conjunction with Adidas, Y-3 is a killer collaboration with plenty of stylish sneakers on offer.
 The name of the brand features a ‘Y’, which stands for Yohji Yamamoto, a ‘3’, which represents Adidas’ three signature stripes, and a hyphen, which symbolizes the bond between the two.

 Alexander McQueen’s unique and edgy signature aesthetics translate surprisingly well into sneakers.
 From chunky, oversized styles and straps to studs and even some sea creature embroidery, this collection of shoes is as awesome and individualistic as you would expect.

 Luxury brand sneakers have become more popular than ever before with men and women everywhere ditching dress shoes to indulge in some chic comfort.
 Balenciaga is one such luxury label that has injected its own high-fashion aesthetics into the simple sports shoe with great success.

 Simultaneously calming yet exciting, Common Projects’ minimalistic sneakers champion modern design.
-Featuring clean lines, contemporary colours, and signature gilded numbers, it’s no wonder why these shoes and the brand behind them has a cult following.
+Featuring clean lines, contemporary colors, and signature gilded numbers, it’s no wonder why these shoes and the brand behind them have a cult following.